HungChien/face-ai-project/docs/opencv_demo.md

-data/samples/      - Small demo images that can be safely committed data/raw/          - Local datasets, ignored by Git outputs/images/    - Small generated demo results outputs/videos/    - Large video outputs, ignored by Git if necessary
+data/samples/      - Small demo images that can be safely committed data/raw/          - Local datasets, ignored by Git outputs/images/    - Small generated demo results outputs/effects/videos/ - Generated dynamic-effect videos, ignored by Git if necessary
 ```

 ## 11. Conclusion

 The OpenCV demo was completed successfully if the script generated the grayscale, blurred, and edge-detection images under `outputs/images/`.

-This confirms that the project environment is ready for basic computer vision processing and can proceed to later Week 1 tasks, including PyTorch testing and the first face detection baseline.
+This confirms that the project environment is ready for basic computer vision processing and can proceed to later computer vision experiments, including PyTorch testing and the first face detection baseline.